What are you looking for?

 When food clients check their bank statements, they need to be able to easily identify the charges they see.
 If the restaurant’s transaction description is not easily recognizable by the cardholder there is a higher chance your food client issues a chargeback and/or you can get a fine from the relevant card scheme related to your chargeback rate.
 Therefore, a restaurant should add a transaction description that must start with their brand or the merchant name that is most recognizable to the cardholder.

-The restaurant POS system is coming soon to US restaurants.
+The restaurant POS system is coming soon to US and UK restaurants.

 Can’t find what you’re looking for?